 Lovers of gin best make a beeline to Grandad Jack’s Craft Distillery, one of the Gold Coast’s best-hidden gems!
 This family-owned and operated distillery pays tribute to beloved Grandad Jack, a man whose story is best told by his grandson and great-grandson.
-Pop in for a guided tour of the distillery to hear it all for yourself while learning about the gin-making process, while sipping one a few glasses and taste-testers as you go.
+Pop in for a guided tour of the distillery to hear it all for yourself while learning about the gin-making process, while sipping on a few glasses and taste-testers as you go.
 You can also just stop in for drinks of an afternoon!
 The space here is beautifully curated, offering cosy seating options, plenty of light and a fantastic menu of drinks to choose from.
 Trust me, the gin really is that good!
-Find Granddad Jack’s Craft Distillery here.

 8. Bumbles Cafe

-You’ll find bumbles located along the gorgeous Gold Coast waterways in Surfers Paradise, a beloved spot buzzing with locals.
-This is a big call but bumbles serves up my favourite cup of coffee on the Gold Coast!
+You’ll find Bumbles Cafe located along the gorgeous Gold Coast waterways in Surfers Paradise, a beloved spot buzzing with locals.
+This is a big call but Bumbles serves up my favourite cup of coffee on the Gold Coast!
 Honestly, I can’t stop thinking about it and I keep comparing other coffees to it.
-They offer a lunch and breakfast menu stacked with delicious panya sour dough breads, Australia butter, bumbles own honey and jams.
+They offer a lunch and breakfast menu stacked with delicious panya sourdough breads, Australian butter, Bumbles own honey and jams.
 I’m obsessed with crumpets and love their sourdough ones!
-Their menu changes but rest assured it’s full of fan favourites and unique creations and the interior is reminiscent of a magical book store meets eclectic antique enclave.
-Find bumbles here.
+Their menu changes but rest assured it’s full of fan favourites and unique creations and the interior is reminiscent of a magical bookstore meets eclectic antique enclave.

 9. Maggie Choo

 Located in Broadbeach, Maggie Choo combines bold, Asian fusion flavours with bright neon lights and the result is amazing!
 You’ll definitely need to book in order to secure a table at this beloved spot.
-The interior is super cool with stunning artworks, neon light creations and a gorgeous cherry blossom tree right in the centre.
+The interior is super cool with stunning artwork, neon light creations and a gorgeous cherry blossom tree right in the centre.
 The menu boasts bites inspired from all across Asia!
 Sample sashimi, tempura and Karaage from Japan, Gado Gado, fritters and grilled corn from Indonesia or spicy green papaya salad and decadent curries from Thailand, just to list a few.
-Find Maggie Choo here.

 10. The Milkman’s Daughter

 Food doesn’t get much more beautiful than the stunning dishes served up at Mermaid Beach spot, The Milkman’s Daughter.
 This gorgeous space focuses on wholesome and honest food, serving up vegetarian and vegan meals almost too perfect to eat.
 Almost.
-Feast on their delectable lemon ricotta pancakes, red velvet waffles, pesto scramble and fritter stack or get stuck into their signature farmers breakfast or epic breakfast tacos.
-The all-white surrounds make for a tranquil space, adorned with rattan touches and lush greenery.
+Feast on their delectable lemon ricotta pancakes, red velvet waffles, pesto scramble and fritter stack or get stuck into their signature farmer’s breakfast or epic breakfast tacos.
+The all-white surroundings make for a tranquil space, adorned with rattan touches and lush greenery.
 If all that wasn’t enough, the coffee and the service are both top-notch!
-Find The Milkman’s Daughter here.

 11. Rick Shores